At PhysioTec

 Running Assessments and Rehabilitation

 At PhysioTec, you can overcome your injuries, improve your performance, and help to improve your effectiveness in your run.
-The running rehabilitation services include state-of-the-art video and accelerometer assessments to assess and help you improve your running technique (kinematics and kinetics).
+The running rehabilitation services include video assessment and feedback to assess and help you improve your running technique (kinematics and kinetics).

 Real Time Ultrasound